BIO211 Laboratory Course in Molecular Biology

 Limits of class size:

-Maximum 48 students, prioritized as follows:students who have passed the course BIO210 (or equivalent)students who have passed the course BIO210 (or equivalent) and have BIO211 as a mandatory course in their education planthe grade obtained on the course BIO210 (or equivalent course)
+Maximum 48 students, prioritized as follows:students who have passed the course BIO210 (or equivalent) and have BIO211 as a mandatory course in their education planstudents who have passed the course BIO210 (or equivalent)the grade obtained on the course BIO210 (or equivalent course)

 Teaching exam periods: